Processed Meats Linked To Breast Cancer, Says Study

 Follow CBSPHILLY Facebook | Twitter

-PHILADELPHIA (CNN) — Eating processed meats like bacon, sausages and ham could increase the risk of breast cancer, a study has said.
+PHILADELPHIA (CBS/CNN) — Eating processed meats like bacon, sausages and ham could increase the risk of breast cancer, a study has said.
+Regularly consuming such foods was linked with a 9% higher risk of breast cancer, according to an analysis of previous studies looking at over 1.2 million women.

+Angela Thomas was diagnosed with breast cancer two years ago.
+The 34-year old woman is now cancer-free and says she’s made major lifestyle changes in the pursuit of maintaining her health.

+“After my diagnosis, it was more of a priority to incorporate more greens with every meal.
+I started to cut out all processed meat,” says Thomas.

 Region Glows Pink Again As CBS3, Komen Launch Annual Lights For The Cure